How to Write a Speech: A Simple 6-Step Formula

 Speechwriting Tip: In formal settings, highlight a key credential (e.g., “I’ve coached 100+ leaders”).
 For casual events, a personal connection works (e.g., “I’ve seen the Groom’s best and worst moments”).
 If appropriate, briefly thank hosts or the audience, but don’t let it derail your focus.
 Rehearse this section to sound confident and concise.

-The body is the meat of your speech, where you deliver your core ideas, stories, or arguments.
+The body of your speech is where you deliver your core ideas, stories, or arguments.

 It’s also where many speakers go off track, rambling from one point to another until the audience is lost.